-National Adaptation Programme (NAP) was published in 2013,14 with planning and the built environment as one key theme.
-The second NAP is due for publication in 2018.
-The Climate Change Act set out a reporting power, requiring compulsory reporting of climate change impacts and adaptation plans for certain public bodies and organisations.15 The Committee on Climate Change has produced guidance on the implementation of the Act.16
+National Adaptation Programme (NAP) was published in July 2018.
+This addresses the risks affecting communities across England and sets out the government's ongoing investment and work to tackle these risks.
+The Climate Change Act set out a reporting power, requiring compulsory reporting of climate change impacts and adaptation plans for certain public bodies and organisations.
+The Committee on Climate Change has produced guidance on the implementation of the Act.